MINERAL FACILITATED HORIZONTAL GENE TRANSFER.

 For HGT to occur, DNA has to be available in the environment.
 DNA released into the aqueous environment or soil is subjected to degradation by dynamic biological, physical, and chemical factors which are working against the success of HGT.
 However, findings of ancient DNA in sediments as well as degradation experiments show that minerals can protect the DNA allowing it to survive over time and in conditions that would otherwise be unfavorable for the stability of DNA.
 Minerals that are able to preserve DNA across timescales would function as selectors for transfer of genetic material between distant organisms, hence the availability and whereabouts of those minerals through time would impact the evolution of life.

-I am currently combining top down and bottom up approaches to address this hypothesis.
+Currently we are combining top down and bottom up approaches to address this hypothesis.

 In the meantime: